AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/pbd.md

 ---
 # [!UICONTROL People-Based Destinations] Videos and Tutorials

-[!UICONTROL People-Based Destinations] enable you to apply segmentation on online and offline data to create audience segments based on hashed identifiers, such as email addresses or phone numbers.
+[!UICONTROL People-Based Destinations] enable you to apply segmentation on online and offline data to create audience segments based on hashed identifiers, such as email addresses.
 Then, you can send these segments to social platforms such as [!DNL Facebook] or [!DNL LinkedIn], where you can target your audience.

 This section contains videos and tutorials for topics regarding [!UICONTROL People-Based Destinations].
 They have been listed in this order on purpose, as you work your way through the flow/process of setting up [!UICONTROL People-Based Destinations]: